 In late 192 AD, something indeed was done.
 Shortly after Commodus had held Plebeian games, involving him throwing javelins and firing arrows at hundreds of animals and fighting (probably maimed) gladiators, a list was found by his mistress Marcia, containing the names of people Commodus seemingly wished to kill.

 On this list, was herself and the two praetorian prefects currently in position – Laetus and Eclectus.
 As such, the three decided to pre-empt their own deaths by having Commodus killed instead.
 They decided initially that the best agent for the deed would be poison in his food, and so this was administered on New Year’s Eve, 192 AD.

 However, the poison did not deliver the fatal blow as the emperor threw up much of his food, after which he ushered some suspicious threats and decided to bathe (perhaps to sweat out the remaining poison).
 Not to be dissuaded, the triarchy of conspirators then sent Commodus’s wrestling partner Narcissus into the room that Commodus was bathing in, to strangle him.
 The deed was carried out, the god-king was killed, and the Nerva-Antonine Dynasty was ended.

-Following on from Commodus’s death, the Roman empire descended into a violent and bloody civil war, wherein five different figures competed for the title of emperor – with the period being accordingly known as the “Year of the Five Emperors”.
+Following Commodus’s death, the Roman empire descended into a violent and bloody civil war, wherein five different figures competed for the title of an emperor – with the period being accordingly known as the “Year of the Five Emperors.”